clarencechien/webdayi/memory-bank/activeContext.md

 ---

+## 🔧 Latest Session: Dayi 4-Code Auto-Commit Refinement (2025-11-28)

+We refined the auto-commit behavior based on user feedback to distinguish between 3-code and 4-code modes.
+- **4-Code Mode**: Disabled auto-commit.
+Users must now press **Space** to confirm the character, even if it's a unique match.
+This prevents accidental commits when the user intends to type more codes or just wants to confirm visually.
+- **3-Code Mode**: Retained auto-commit for unique matches to maintain speed.

-## 🔧 Latest Session: Mini Mode & Visual Feedback Refinement (2025-11-27)
+## 🔧 Previous Session: Mini Mode & Visual Feedback Refinement (2025-11-27)

 We focused on fixing the Mini Mode UI and ensuring visual feedback works reliably in PWA mode.
 - **Layout**: Fixed the nesting error that broke the Mini Mode layout.